johnnycistudent/recipe-app/README.md

  * [Mobile Wireframes](https://github.com/johnnycistudent/recipe-app/blob/master/static/images/Mobile%20Wireframes%20PDF.pdf)
  * [Desktop Wireframes](https://github.com/johnnycistudent/recipe-app/blob/master/static/images/Desktop%20Wireframes%20PDF.pdf)

 The five primary functions are represented in the Navbar links; Browse Recipes, My Recipes(User created recipes), My Favourites, Add a Recipe and the Log Out function.
-If the Admin is logged in, the Admin's reports area are represented in the Navbar links to under "Admin Area".
+If the Admin is logged in, the Admin's reports area are represented in the Navbar links under "Admin Area".
 The only pages not represented in the Navbar links are the individual Recipes page (including edit recipe) and the view of another Users' recipes i.e. other Users' profile page.
 For the Admin, the deleted recipe view page is also not represented in the Navbar.
 Otherwise, all of the users' wants from the website should be easily clicked from the page they are currently on.
 The browse recipes page is linked in the Brand name at the top left of the page and is essentially the home page.

 Non-registered Users can have only the Login, Register and Browse Recipes pages linked in the Navbar.